georgio-sd/aws-articles/ECR-Lifecycle.md

 ### Resolution:
 Since ECR lifecycle policies have only one available action - `expire`, you can achieve the goal by creating three rules.
-The first two rules with a high priority will expire images with tags `prod` or `dev` after a long period of time (for example, in 30 years).
+The first two rules with a high priority will expire images with tags `prod` or `dev` in a long time (for example, in 30 years).
 The last rule with a low priority will expire all other images in 60 days.

 ```
 {